Mvalentino92/Math_4_Glory/README.md

 **PerfectNumbers.java:** Generates the first 4 perfect numbers under 10,000.
 A perfect number is a numbers in which the sum of all it's divisors (omitting the number itself) equals that numbers.

+**Permutations.java:** Prompts the user to enter a list of elements of length 1-10.
+Returns all permutations of the list using an iterative dynamic approach.
+(Builds up a matrix of just 0, to a matrix of all subsequent permutations).

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers. *(I now realize that I was converging on the square root of the number!)

 **PrimeFactors.java:** Prints the prime factors of a number in non-increasing order.